 Planting yarrow near your vegetable garden will help attract these beneficial insects as well as beautiful butterflies.
 It’s also a great addition underneath fruit trees, especially because it is perennial and you won’t need to disturb the root system of the tree to plant it each year.

-The deep root system accumulate potassium, phosphorus, and copper and bring it up to the surface where other plants can use them.
+The deep root system accumulate potassium, phosphorus, and copper (and calcium!) and bring it up to the surface where other plants can use them.
 You can then add the plants to your compost to speed it up, and provide those nutrients to your garden.

 If you have enough yarrow, chop and drop and let it break down in place under a fruit tree or in the garden over the winter.
 You can also make a simple compost activator by soaking the leaves in water then adding the water to your compost.